xiyue084/myblog/content/en/project/_index.md

 {{< column >}}

 **Social Network Analysis**: This is a homework project for *Social Network Analysis* (Instructed by Dr. Mengxiao Zhu & Prof. Noshir Contractor).
-We conducted research on the lyrics of Chinese patriotic songs to explore how the lyrics reflect the social and cultural landscape during different historical periods.
+We conducted research on the lyrics of Chinese patriotic songs to explore how the lyrics reflect the social and cultural landscape during different historical periods in China.
 *Conducted with Yuxiao Wang in 2022*

 [PDF](/pdf/sna.pdf)